 Traveling by Air

 In-Cabin (Strongly Preferred): Your cat stays in a carrier under the seat.
 Book early, as airlines limit the number of pets per flight.
 Consult your vet about sedation, as it is often discouraged due to altitude risks.
+Current AVMA guidance on airline travel and the federal requirements for health certificates is available through the AVMA Traveling With Your Pet resources.

 Moving Day Strategy